openshift/local-storage-operator/docs/deploy-with-olm.md

 EOF
 ```

+*NOTE* The default volumeMode for kubernetes pvc's is "Filesystem"
 Keep in mind that when using the local-provisioner a claim is held in pending and not bound until a consuming pod is scheduled and created.

 ```bash
 oc get pvc